Dafydd ap Gwilym: Themes in Dafydd's poetry

 Dafydd's poetry also differs from the conventions of other love poetry in its use of sexual metaphor.
-Some of Dafydd's poetry, such as “A Poem in Praise of the Penis” display explicit connection to sexual desire.
+Some of Dafydd's poems, such as “A Poem in Praise of the Penis”, display explicit connection to sexual desire.
 Yet, Dafydd was also well adept at keeping his metaphors subtle.
 In “The Lady Goldsmith,” Dafydd praises his devotion to a woman who creates attire out of her hair and nature's bristle.
 In the poem, the woman crafts a belt for Dafydd.
 In this poem, the metaphor of sexual desire is drawn from the proximity of the woman's hair to Dafydd's waist.
 The belt itself stands as the sexual connection between this woman and Dafydd.
 In contrast, traditional courtly love literature tended to shy away from praising sexual desire in favour of patience and virtuous romance.

-He was an innovative poet who was responsible for popularising the metre known as the "cywydd" and first to use it for praise.
-Dafydd also has been credited for popularising the meter form known as “cynghanedd.”
+He was an innovative poet who was responsible for popularising the metre known as the cywydd and first to use it for praise.
+Dafydd also has been credited for popularising the exacting rules of alliteration and rhyme known as cynghanedd.
 The continued use of cynghanedd and cywydd by Welsh poets after Dafydd's active years is a testament to the effect Dafydd had on shaping Welsh literary culture.
 Dafydd's poetry provided a framework for which Welsh literary culture could grow its own unique traditions.

-Although Dafydd wrote comparatively conventional praise poetry, he also wrote love poetry and poetry expressing a personal wonderment at nature; Dafydd's poetry on the latter subject in particular is largely without precedent in Welsh or European literature in terms of its depth and complexity.
+Although Dafydd wrote comparatively conventional praise poetry, he mainly wrote love poetry and poetry expressing a personal wonderment at nature; Dafydd's poetry on the latter subject in particular is largely without precedent in Welsh or European literature in terms of its depth and complexity.
 His popularity during his own historic period is testified by the fact that so many of his poems were selected for preservation in texts, despite a relatively short career compared to some of his contemporaries.

-Many of his poems are addressed to women, but particularly to two of them, Morfudd and Dyddgu.
-His best-known works include the following poems: